Battle Line Rivalry: SEC era

 Missouri leads the series 9–2 since the schools began playing as SEC foes in 2014.
 The teams did not play in 2012 and 2013, the first two years Missouri was a member of the conference.

 Starting in 2015, the winner of the game received a silver trophy outlining the states of Missouri and Arkansas with the words "Battle Line" on the border between the states.
 In 2014, Missouri's victory gave them a spot in the SEC Championship.
 The series was played on Black Friday from 2014 to 2019, with the 2020 edition scheduled for the week after due to scheduling complications from the COVID-19 pandemic.

 The location of the games changes every year between Fayetteville, Arkansas in Donald W. Reynolds Razorback Stadium and Columbia, Missouri on Faurot Field.

 Missouri won the first meeting as SEC opponents 21–14 in Columbia.
 In the first game that the trophy was on the line, the Razorbacks won 28–3.
 The Tigers captured the trophy for the first time in 2016, overcoming a 24–7 halftime deficit to win 28–24 in Columbia.
 In 2017 the Tigers kept the trophy winning 48–45 on a last second 19-yard field goal by kicker Tucker McCann.

 Prior to 2014, Arkansas played LSU in the Battle for the Golden Boot in its regular season finale every year since joining the SEC in 1992.
-LSU now plays Texas A&M in its regular season finale.
+LSU played Texas A&M in its regular season finale until 2024, when Oklahoma became their new season finale opponents due to the renewal of A&M's rivalry game with the Texas Longhorns.
 Missouri faced the Aggies to close the 2012 and 2013 regular seasons in a continuation of the former Big 12 Conference series.

-Arkansas will bring the game back to War Memorial Stadium in Little Rock in alternating years when the Razorbacks are hosting the Tigers, from 2019 to 2024.
+Arkansas will bring the game back to War Memorial Stadium in Little Rock in alternating years when the Razorbacks are hosting the Tigers in 2019.
 A year later, Missouri and the Kansas City Chiefs agreed to move the rivalry game in 2020 to Arrowhead Stadium in Kansas City, Missouri.
 Due to concerns caused by the COVID-19 pandemic, the 2020 game was moved back to Columbia instead of Kansas City.
-Due to contract negotiations falling through between the University of Arkansas and the owners of War Memorial Stadium, the 2021–2024 games have all been moved back to Fayetteville.
+Due to contract negotiations falling through between the University of Arkansas and the owners of War Memorial Stadium, the 2021 and 2023 games have been moved back to Fayetteville.